-Located at the top of the hilly Plaza Francia, the cemetery gate is suitably grand; large white Greek pillars mark the entrance to the “City of the Dead”.
+Located at the top of the hilly Plaza Francia, the cemetery gate is suitably grand: large white Greek pillars mark the entrance to the ‘City of the Dead.’
 This nickname conjures images of hordes of zombies stumbling around some kind of post-apocalyptic cityscape, which is not what you will find beyond the neo-classical gate, believe it or not.
 The name refers to the way the cemetery is laid out – very much like a miniature city.
 There are city blocks, stone streets, alleys and even little plazas.
-In the Recoleta Cemetery, though, the ‘houses’ are in fact ornate mausoleums, whose only residents do nothing but slumber in eternal sleep.
+In the Recoleta Cemetery, though, the ‘houses’ are in fact ornate mausoleums, whose the only residents do nothing but slumber in eternal sleep.

-For tourists, the cemetery offers the chance to learn a little about Argentinian history, and also take some fantastic photos.
 Best of all, entry is free!
-There are also free tours in English on Tuesdays and Thursdays at 11am.
+There are also free tours in English on Tuesdays and Thursdays at 11 a.m.
 If you can’t make it at that time, there is a numbered map at the entrance which shows the locations of dozens of important tombs.
-There are also maps available for sale for AR$3.
+There are also maps available for sale around the entrance.
 If you have some knowledge of Argentinian historical figures, it’s worthwhile following the map to the mausoleums that you would like to see, otherwise you can just wander around and find things that interest you.
 Don’t worry about getting lost, the cemetery is not so big that you won’t be able to find your way back to the central plaza or the front gate.
 It is big enough, though, that you can spend several hours in there and still not see many of the interesting vaults; so repeat trips always result in new discoveries.

 –by Dan Colasimone